JKRhb/sdf-wot-converter/README.md

 ### `convert`

-This command converts an SDF to a WoT TD file (the other direction will be implemented in an upcoming version).
+This command converts an SDF to a WoT Thing Model file (the other direction will be implemented in an upcoming version).
 It accepts a file path pointing to an SDF file as its first and the output path as its second argument.
-Both SDF protocol bindings and Thing Models are not covered yet but will be added soon.
+Both SDF protocol bindings and Thing Descriptions are not covered yet but will be added soon.

 **Example:**

 ```
-sdf-wot-converter-cli convert examples/sdf/example.sdf.json example.td.json
+sdf-wot-converter-cli convert examples/sdf/example.sdf.json example.tm.json
 ```

 ### `print`

 This command serves primarily for debug purposes and will probably be removed in a later version.
-It accepts a file path that must point to a WoT TD (whose filename must end with `td.json`) or an SDF model (ending with `sdf.json`).
+It accepts a file path that must point to a WoT TD (whose filename must end with `td.json`), a WoT TM (ending with `tm.json`), or an SDF model (ending with `sdf.json`).
 It reads in the model, and performs first a deserialization into Rust data structures followed by a serialization back into JSON.
 The result is then printed in the terminal.

-**Example:**
+**Examples:**

 ```
 sdf-wot-converter-cli print examples/sdf/example.sdf.json
+sdf-wot-converter-cli print examples/wot/example.tm.json
+sdf-wot-converter-cli print examples/wot/example.td.json
 ```

 ## License